Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: MaxSAT resolution-based Proof Systems

 Let \textbf{ResSV} be the proof system made of resolution, split and virtual.
 Recall that resolution and split were only defined for antecedents with positive weights and we keep this restriction in the \textbf{ResSV} proof system.
 Therefore, they can use as an antecedent positive clauses introduced by virtual, but not the negative clauses.

-The following theorem indicates that \textbf{ResSV} inference is sound, but the definition of soundness requires a technical redefinition of $\vdash$.
-In Section \ref{Sec-MaxPS} we introduced $\F\vdash_{\Delta} \G$ to denote an arbitrary proof $\F;\F_1;\ldots;\R$ with $\G\subseteq \R$ and defined soundness using that notation.
-Because the virtual rule introduces negative weights, this definition needs to be refined.
-To see why it does not work consider a one step derivation $\{\};\{(\Box,-1), (\Box,1\}$ that only applies the virtual rule.
-Clearly $\{\}\vdash_{ResSV} (\Box,1)$, but $\{\}$ corresponds to constant zero and $(\Box,1)$ corresponds to constant $1$ and it is false that $0\geq 1$.
-We solve this problem redefining $\vdash$,
+The following theorem indicates that proof system \textbf{ResSV} is sound, but the definition of soundness requires a technical redefinition of $\vdash$.
+In Section \ref{Sec-MaxPS} we introduced $\F\vdash_{S} \G$ to denote an arbitrary proof $\F;\F_1;\ldots;\R$ with $\G\subseteq \R$ under proof system $\textbf{S}$, and defined the soundness of $\textbf{S}$ using that notation.
+Because the virtual rule introduces negative weights, this definition needs to be revised.
+To see why, consider a one step derivation $\{\};\{(\Box,-1), (\Box,1\}$ that only applies the virtual rule.
+Clearly, $\{\}\vdash_{ResSV} (\Box,1)$.
+However, $\{\}$ corresponds to constant zero and $(\Box,1)$ corresponds to constant $1$ and it is false that $0\geq 1$ (i.e., $\{\} \nvDash (\Box, 1)$).
+We solve this problem by redefining $\vdash_S$.

-\begin{definition}[$\vdash$] $\F\vdash_{\Delta} \G$ denotes an arbitrary $\Delta$ proof $\F;\ldots;\R$ with $\G\subseteq \R$ \textit{and all the clauses in} $\R$ \textit{having positive weights} \end{definition}
+\begin{definition}[$\vdash$] $\F\vdash_{S} \G$ denotes an arbitrary $\textbf{S}$ proof $\F;\ldots;\R$ with $\G\subseteq \R$ \textit{and all the clauses in} $\R$ \textit{having positive weights} \end{definition}

 Note that this new definition does not affect proof systems \textbf{Res} and \textbf{ResS} because they always deal with positive weights.

 \begin{theorem} Proof system \textbf{ResSV} is sound. \end{theorem} \begin{proof} We have to prove that $\F\vdash_{ResSV} \G$ implies $\F \models \G$.
 Consider an arbitrary derivation $\F\vdash_{ResSV} \G$.
 By definition of $\vdash_{ResSV}$, $\F\vdash_{ResSV} \G$ means $\F; \ldots; {\cal H}$ where $\G \subseteq {\cal H}$ and all clauses in ${\cal H}$ have positive weight.
 Because resolution, split and virtual are sound, we have that $\F(X)= \G(X) + {\cal R}(X)$, where ${\cal H} = \G \cup {\cal R}$.
 Therefore $\F(X)\geq \G(X)$, which completes the proof. \end{proof}